Milton Berle: Life after The Milton Berle Show

 In Las Vegas, Berle played to packed showrooms at Caesars Palace, the Sands, the Desert Inn, and other casino hotels.
-Berle had appeared at the El Rancho, one of the first Vegas hotels, in the late 1940s.
+Berle had appeared at the El Rancho, the first Las Vegas Strip full service resort, starting in the late 1940s.
 In addition to constant club appearances, Berle performed on Broadway in Herb Gardner's The Goodbye People in 1968.
 He also became a commercial spokesman for the thriving Lum's restaurant chain.

-He appeared in numerous films, including Always Leave Them Laughing (released in 1949, shortly after his TV debut) with Virginia Mayo and Bert Lahr;Let's Make Love with Marilyn Monroe and Yves Montand; It's a Mad, Mad, Mad, Mad World; The Loved One; The Oscar; Who's Minding the Mint?; Lepke; Woody Allen's Broadway Danny Rose; and Driving Me Crazy.
+He appeared in numerous films, including Always Leave Them Laughing (released in 1949, shortly after his TV debut) with Virginia Mayo and Bert Lahr; Let's Make Love with Marilyn Monroe and Yves Montand; It's a Mad, Mad, Mad, Mad World; The Loved One; The Oscar; Who's Minding the Mint?; Lepke; Woody Allen's Broadway Danny Rose; and Driving Me Crazy.

 Freed in part from the obligations of his NBC contract, Berle was signed in 1966 to a new weekly variety series on ABC.
-The show failed to capture a large audience and was canceled after one season.
-He later appeared as guest villain Louie the Lilac on ABC's Batman series.
+Unrelated to the 1950s Texaco Star show, the new 1966 ABC series, also called The Milton Berle Show, made its debut on September 9, 1966, and ABC announced its cancellation within two months.
+The show failed to capture a large audience and was canceled after half a season, with the final show running on January 6, 1967.
+Berle later appeared as guest villain Louie the Lilac on ABC's Batman series.
 Other appearances included stints on The Barbara Stanwyck Show, The Lucy Show, The Jackie Gleason Show, Get Smart, Laugh-In, The Sonny & Cher Comedy Hour, The Hollywood Palace, Ironside, F Troop, Fantasy Island, The Mod Squad, I Dream of Jeannie, CHiPs, The Muppet Show, and The Jack Benny Program.